Pipeline

 Acrivon Pipeline

 Acrivon’s Lead Program ACR-368 (also known as Prexasertib, in-licensed from Lilly), is a clinically-advanced, potent selective inhibitor of the DNA Damage Response checkpoint kinases, CHK1 and CHK2.
 ACR-368 has demonstrated deep, durable single-agent anti-tumor clinical activity, including complete responses, in a proportion of patients with platinum-resistant ovarian cancer* and squamous cell cancer ‡.
 Using OncoSignature, we have identified endometrial and bladder cancer as two additional high unmet need solid tumor types predicted to be highly sensitive to the drug candidate.
 The company has received fast track designation from the Food and Drug Administration, or FDA, for the investigation of ACR-368 as monotherapy based on OncoSignature-predicted sensitivity in patients with platinum-resistant ovarian or endometrial cancer.
-Acrivon is also leveraging its proprietary AP3 precision medicine platform for developing its internally-discovered preclinical stage pipeline programs, consisting of its development candidate, ACR-2316, a selective, dual WEE1/PKMYT1 inhibitor designed for single agent activity, and additional programs targeting these two critical nodes in the DNA Damage Response, or DDR, pathways.
+The FDA has granted Breakthrough Device designation for the ACR-368 OncoSignature assay for the identification of ovarian cancer patients who may benefit from ACR-368 treatment.
+Acrivon is also leveraging its proprietary AP3 precision medicine platform for developing its co-crystallography-driven, internally-discovered preclinical stage pipeline programs, consisting of its development candidate, ACR-2316, a selective, dual WEE1/PKMYT1 inhibitor, and a cell cycle program with an undisclosed target.
 More information on our clinical trials can be found on clinicaltrials.gov, and information on our Expanded Access Policy can be found here.

 *Ref: Lee et al, Lancet Oncology (2018); ‡ Ref: Hong et al, CCR (2018)